-To be diagnosed with intermittent explosive disorder, your doctor will ask you about your behavior to see if you meet the criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM) for intermittent explosive disorder.
-This manual is published by the American Psychiatric Association and is used by mental health providers to diagnose mental conditions and by insurance companies to reimburse for treatment.
+To be diagnosed with intermittent explosive disorder, your doctor will ask about your behavior to see if you meet the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association.
+This manual is used by mental health providers to diagnose mental conditions and by insurance companies to reimburse for treatment.

 DSM criteria include:

-Other conditions that must be ruled out before making a diagnosis of intermittent explosive disorder include delirium, dementia, borderline personality disorder, antisocial personality disorder, schizophrenia, a manic episode, substance abuse or withdrawal, head trauma, seizures, or intoxication.
+Other conditions that must be ruled out before making a diagnosis of intermittent explosive disorder include other mental disorders or substance use problems.

 Treatments and drugs

 There's no one treatment that's best for everyone with intermittent explosive disorder.
-Treatment generally includes medication and individual or group therapy.
+Treatment generally includes psychotherapy and medication.

 Coping and support

 Create an escape plan to stay safe from domestic violence

 Get help to protect yourself from domestic violence